"The geologic clock has ticked."

 It is impossible to divorce nature from human influence.
 Can that influence be democratic?

-I am all for democracy, and certainly hope that anyone reading this blog would agree that our future "can" be democratic.
+I am all in for democracy, and I certainly hope that anyone reading this blog will agree that our future "can" be democratic.
 That, however, is definitely going to depend on what we do now, at least in my view.
 We can't really take democracy for granted.

 Genuine democracy has been on the decline in the United States for some time, and whether or not our political system is going to be democratic in the future remains to be seen.
 Democratic forms of government are being challenged all around the world, and that's happening right here, too.
 Our most recent presidential election, it seems to me, will either usher in a period of an explicitly authoritarian government, or will act like a vaccination, and stimulate some democratic "antibodies" that will move our body politic away from totalitarian and authoritarian tendencies, and towards a more healthy relationship to democracy.